 Most older victims of abuse won't need shelter, but providing refuge for those who do is essential and within our reach.
 It doesn't require new construction or even a dedicated facility.
 As this publication makes clear, there are smart ways to use existing community-based resources, particularly assisted living and skilled nursing facilities.
-With my colleagues at The Hebrew Home here in Riverdale we forged this model, and it works.
+With my colleagues at the Hebrew Home, we forged this model, and it works.